U.S. Energy Information Administration logo

 An illustration of the global carbon cycle.

 This imbalance between greenhouse gas emissions and the ability for natural processes to absorb those emissions has resulted in a continued increase in atmospheric concentrations of greenhouse gases.
-Concentrations of CO2 in the atmosphere in 2021 were about 44% greater than the concentrations in 1850.
+Concentrations of CO2 in the atmosphere in 2022 were about 1.5 times greater than the concentrations in 1850.

 Click to enlarge